vidyalatha-badde/convolutionSeparable/guided_convolutionSeparable_SYCLmigration/README.md

 ﻿# `convolutionSeparable` Sample

-The `convolutionSeparable` sample demonstrates the migration of CUDA Graph explicit API calls to SYCL using Taskflow programming model which manages a task dependency graph.
-This sample is implemented using SYCL* by migrating code from original CUDA source code and offloading computations to a GPU/CPU.
+The `convolutionSeparable` sample is implemented using SYCL* by migrating code from original CUDA source code and offloading computations to a GPU/CPU.

 | Property               | Description
 |:---                    |:---
-| What you will learn    | How to begin migrating CUDA to SYCL
+| What you will learn    | migrating CUDA to SYCL and optimizing it
 | Time to complete       | 15 minutes

->**Note**: This sample is based on the [simpleCudaGraphs](https://github.com/NVIDIA/cuda-samples/tree/v11.8/Samples/3_CUDA_Features/simpleCudaGraphs) sample in the NVIDIA/cuda-samples GitHub repository.
+>**Note**: This sample is based on the [convolutionSeparable](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/convolutionSeparable) sample in the NVIDIA/cuda-samples GitHub repository.

 ## Purpose

-The sample shows the migration of simple explicit CUDA Graph API's such as cudaGraphCreate, cudaGraphAddMemcpyNode, cudaGraphClone etc, to SYCL equivalent API's using [Taskflow](https://github.com/taskflow/taskflow) programming Model.
-The parallel implementation demonstrates the use of CUDA Graph API's, CUDA streams, shared memory, cooperative groups and warp level primitives.

 This sample contains two versions in the following folders:

 | Folder Name                   | Description
 |:---                           |:---
-| `01_dpct_output`              | Contains output of Intel® SYCLomatic Compatibility Tool used to migrate SYCL-compliant code from CUDA code.
-This SYCL code has some unmigrated code that has to be manually fixed to get full functionality.
-(The code does not functionally work as supplied.)
+| `dpct_output`              | Contains output of Intel® SYCLomatic Compatibility Tool which is fully migrated version of CUDA code.
-| `convolutionSeparable_migrated_optimized`            | Contains the SYCL code from CUDA code.
+| `convolutionSeparable_migrated_optimized`            | Contains the optimized sycl code